 Said to be one of the best places to view Japan’s cherry blossoms, Himeji Castle is stunning (and crowded) during peak bloom.
 Situated in the middle of Himeji Town, it makes a great day trip from Osaka, which is just under 2 hours away.

-If you want to see blossoms en mass, Ueno Park is the place to go.
-It’s probably the most popular hanami spot in Tokyo with over 1000 cherry trees lining wide pathways and lakes, it attracts big crowds every spring.
+Ueno Park is probably the most popular hanami spot in Tokyo with over 1000 cherry trees lining wide pathways and lakes, it attracts big crowds every spring.

 There’s a festival atmosphere with the thousands of people enjoying their picnics on tarps under the trees, food stalls selling all sorts of nice food and even I even spotted a carnival-type stall where you could catch a goldfish to take home!